commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

 }
 ```

-Note the lifetimes:
+This looks superficially like a React component, but note the lifetimes:

-- Counter function is called once at program start, to construct the tree.
+- Counter function is a factory function that is called only once, to construct the tree.
-- The FRP signals create bindings to specific parts of the tree to update them reactively
+- The FRP signals are bound to specific parts of the tree and make fine-grained reactive updates to just those parts of the tree.

-The tree returned is largely static, with dynamic FRP bindings in specific places.
+So, the tree returned is largely static, with dynamic FRP bindings in specific places.

 Pros and cons: